-Actually this is not too hard to achieve.
-We can just use docker ps to list all containers and use this list to stop each item in it.
-Before we can remove all containers we need to stop them first:
+If you would like to stop all docker containers, you can just use docker ps to list all containers and combine this list to stop each container that is in the list.
+Before we can remove all containers we need to stop all docker containers first.
+Otherwise docker will refuse to remove containers that are still running (hence, in use).

 docker stop $(docker ps -a -q)

-To remove all containers we just need to do the same with the rm command.
+To remove all containers we just need to combine the command to list all containers (docker ps -a -q) with the

 docker rm $(docker ps -a -q)

 If you would like to remove all images just use the rmi command.
-But instead of ps (to list all containers) we use the images command:
+But instead of ps (to list all containers) we use the images command to get a list of all images.
+With this small adjustment docker can find and remove all images in one step:

 docker rmi $(docker images -q)